Heinz History Center

 The Senator John Heinz History Center, an affiliate of the Smithsonian Institution, is the largest history museum in the Commonwealth of Pennsylvania, United States.
 Named after U.S. Senator H. John Heinz III (1938–1991) from Pennsylvania, it is located in the Strip District of Pittsburgh.

 The Heinz History Center is a 275000 sqft educational institution "that engages and inspires a diverse audience with links to the past, understanding in the present, and guidance for the future by preserving regional history and presenting the American experience with a Western Pennsylvania connection."

+In 2024, the Heinz History Center was named the best history museum in the United States by readers of USA Today as part of their annual Readers' Choice poll.

 Senator John Heinz History Center

+In 1879, a club called Old Residents of Pittsburgh and Western Pennsylvania was founded.
+In 1884, leaders changed the organization's name to the Historical Society of Western Pennsylvania (HSWP); it has been operating continuously since then and is the Pittsburgh region's oldest cultural organization.

+HSWP began the tradition of interpreting public history in 1911, organizing the centennial of steamboat navigation in Pittsburgh.
+In 1955, it led the organization of the city's bicentennial celebration.
+During its early years, HSWP leaders held meetings in homes and churches, but in 1893, were granted space for the organization's archives at the new Carnegie Library of Pittsburgh in the Oakland neighborhood.

+By 1914, HSWP had its own building on Bigelow Boulevard.
+It operated there until 1996, when its expanded quarters in the renovated historic warehouse were completed in Pittsburgh's Strip District.
+The Society celebrated the opening of the new museum by hosting an inaugural gala there on April 26, 1996, for 900 guests.
+In 2004, the Smithsonian wing was completed, adding a gallery for changing exhibitions from the Smithsonian Institution, a Special Collections Gallery, an Education Center, and the Western Pennsylvania Sports Museum.

-The History Center features the Western Pennsylvania Sports Museum and the Library and Archives, and includes six floors of permanent and changing exhibitions that tell the story of Western Pennsylvania.
-Though it was originally established in 1879, the Historical Society of Western Pennsylvania opened its current location in the historic Strip District along the Allegheny River on April 28, 1996.
-It is named for H. John Heinz III, the late U.S. Senator from Pennsylvania who died in a 1991 plane crash.
+The History Center is named for John Heinz, a former U.S. Senator from Pennsylvania who died in a 1991 plane crash.

+Architecture

 The century-old Chautauqua Lake Ice Company building was renovated and adapted by the Pittsburgh office of the architecture firm of Bohlin Cywinski Jackson, who did the design and oversaw construction.
 The interior was designed to show off the building's features, as well as create spaces for exhibits and support space.
 The museum building is an exhibit in its own right.

+Interior and contents

-The History Center also features the following permanent exhibitions:
+The History Center features the Western Pennsylvania Sports Museum, Detre Library & Archives, and six floors of permanent and changing exhibitions that tell the story of Western Pennsylvania.

+The History Center features permanent exhibitions including: